-The Referee, at their discretion, may assess a Match Penalty if, in their judgment, the Player recklessly endangers their opponent by
+The Referee, at their discretion, may assess a Major Penalty and an automatic Game Misconduct Penalty if, in their judgment, the Player recklessly endangers their opponent by a "cross-checking" and the player would not be sufficiently sanctioned by imposing a Minor Penalty.

-"cross-checking".
 Such assessment of reckless endangerment shall be based on the severity of the infraction, severity of the contact, the degree of violence and the general reprehensibility involved.